 Meet the Unique Animals of The Galapagos

-Seeing the fascinating wildlife of the Galapagos Islands is an incredible once-in-a-lifetime experience that can’t be had anywhere else on Earth.
+Seeing the fascinating Galapagos wildlife is an incredible once-in-a-lifetime experience that can’t be had anywhere else on Earth.

 Ever since Charles Darwin devised his theories of evolution and natural selection after spending time around the islands in the nineteenth century, environmentalists and animal lovers have been drawn to the Galapagos.